mauriciomartinss/TPAPI_REST/README.md

 }
 ```

-3. NFA which matches strings beginning with 'a', ending with 'a', and containing no consecutive 'b's
+3. NFA which matches strings beginning with 'a', ending with 'a', and containing no consecutive 'b's (POST http://127.0.0.1:8000/nfa)

 ```json
 "states": ["q0", "q1", "q2"],
     "input_symbols": ["b", "a"],